Ernest Miller: Commissioner (2000–2001)

 Miller then became an enemy of Lance Storm, the leader of Team Canada, wrestling at Starrcade.
 The former karate champion had to endure many interferences from Major Gunns and Elix Skipper, but although he and Miss Jones kept them at bay, she accidentally knocked the referee out with a misguided kick, which allowed a reluctant Hacksaw Jim Duggan to attack Miller, making him lose.
 Right after, Team Canada turned on Duggan and beat him down, until Miller saved him.
 Ernest turned again to get the commissioner's spot and challenged Sanders for it, but Mike wanted none of it, bringing KroniK as mercenaries to take him down and putting the role on the line only if Miller accepted to give him Miss Jones's services.
 Miller and Sanders fought at Sin, where Sanders tried to hit The Cat with a chair, but Miss Jones impeded it.
 KroniK and Natural Born Thrillers came to finally put Ernest away, but then it was revealed that KroniK had been secretly hired by Miller, which turned them against Sanders and made Miller win the match, regaining his place as the WCW commissioner.

 Miller's victory was short-lived, as Lance Storm came to reclaim the commissioner role with Ric Flair and his Magnificent Seven's help.
 Storm managed to defeat Ernest for the job and used the commissionership to aid his Team Canada, but Miller chased him and got a match for the role at SuperBrawl Revenge, where he won with Miss Jones's aid, gaining it back.
-The karate champion then started a feud with Chris Kanyon, who attacked Miss Jonnes to the point to put her in the hospital.
+The karate champion then started a feud with Chris Kanyon, who attacked Miss Jones to the point to put her in the hospital.
 Miller even gave up his role as commissioner in order to get a shot at Kanyon, chasing him for months and even having a street fight in Jones's hospital room.
-Kanyon then attacked Miller's limo driver, M.I.
-Smooth.
-At Greed, Miller and Kanyon faced, with The Cat having to protect Miss Jones during the match, but he was victorious with Jones and Smooth's help.
+Kanyon then attacked Miller's limo driver M.I.
+Smooth by using a forklift to flip over his limo with Smooth inside, and later attacking him with several steel chair shots to the head.
+At Greed, Miller and Kanyon faced, with The Cat having to protect Miss Jones during the match, but he was victorious with Jones's help, later being attacked by Kanyon after the bell until Smooth made the save with the same chair he was attacked with.
 Miller and his drive feuded with Kanyon and his ally, Road Warrior Animal, but the feud never had a conclusion due to the purchase of WCW by Vince McMahon in March 2001.

 Miller had two years on his WCW contract; as a result, he decided to stay at home for the two years to take care of his children.
-Miller also appeared at some World Wrestling All-Stars shows in April 2002 before going to the WWE where he would have a somewhat brief career.
+Miller also appeared at some World Wrestling All-Stars shows in early 2002 and independent shows before going to the WWE where he would have a somewhat brief career.